zuozhenggh/learning-library/solutions-library/oci-move-improve/monitoring/monitoring.md

 ### **Creating Dashboards**

-26. Now that our agent is installed on the instance, and we have successfully discovered the MySQL Database, it's time to create some useful visualizations and dashboards.
+26. Now that our agent is installed on the instance, and you have successfully discovered the MySQL Database, it's time to create some useful visualizations and dashboards.

 27. First, head back over to OMC, and on the hamburger menu on the left hand side of the screen, click 'Data Explorer'

 28. On the top of the screen is a bar called the context bar.
-This will change what entity we are looking to create visualizations on.
+This will change what entity you are looking to create visualizations on.
 Always be mindful of what is in the context bar, and the time period on the right of it.

 29. On the context bar, type in
     ```MySQL```